brianzinn/react-babylonjs/packages/react-babylonjs/docs/api.md

 ## Props available to all host elements

 1. `assignTo` - Assign to this property on the parent.
-Parent property is cleared on umnount (ie: texture can be assigned to bump/diffuse/etc.)
+Parent property is cleared on unmount (ie: texture can be assigned to bump/diffuse/etc.)
 2. `assignFrom` - Assigned from a parent property and then participates with props (ie: PBR configurations or PostProcess properties like grain)
 3. `fromInstance` - Attach an instance you create (or want re-used) and the